Rebecca Romero: Cycling

 Romero later took up track cycling, and made rapid progress in her new sport, specialising in track endurance events.

 In December 2006, Romero won a silver medal in the pursuit at the UCI Track World Cup event in Moscow – her international cycling debut – losing out to fellow Briton Wendy Houvenaghel.

 Romero won her first Cycling World Championships medal in March 2007 with silver in the 3 km pursuit.
 The following year, at the 2008 UCI Track Cycling World Championships, held in Manchester, she won the individual and, (with Houvenaghel and Joanna Rowsell), team pursuit events.

 Beijing Olympics

 She became the first British woman ever to compete in two different sports at the Olympic Games when she rode in the individual pursuit in Beijing.
-In winning the gold, she also became only the second woman of any country (after Roswitha Krause of East Germany) to win a medal in two different sports at Summer Games.
+In winning the gold, she also became only the third woman of any country (after Roswitha Krause and Christa Luding-Rothenburger of East Germany) to win a medal in two different sports at Summer Games.

 Romero appeared nude on her bicycle in an advert for Powerade sports drink in the run up to the 2008 Summer Olympics.

 Romero was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.